How to prepare for the event

 Speak to your tutors.
 Your tutors may be able to tell you about the kinds of placements / graduate jobs that students have done before and which companies they have worked for.
 If you are a 2nd year undergraduate student, find out who is the Placement Tutor for your course of study.
 Your Placement Tutor can tell you how students on placement are monitored, assessed and evaluated and whether or not you can receive credits towards your final degree result for doing a placement.

-It is important that you use the services of the University's Careers Service before you attend the event.
-The Careers Service can provide you with advice and information on your future career direction, help you think about how you can best "sell" yourself to employers, help you think about how you can improve your employability and help you to prepare for interviews.
-You can an appointment with a University Careers Adviser.
-The Careers Service is in University House on the floor 1.
+It is important that you use the services of the University's Careers and Enterprise Team before you attend the event.
+We can provide you with advice and information on your future career direction, help you think about how you can best "sell" yourself to employers, help you think about how you can improve your employability and help you to prepare for interviews.

 Think about what you want